-Our College is totally committed to ensuring the health, safety and wellbeing of evey member of our school community.
+Our College is totally committed to ensuring the health, safety and wellbeing of every member of our school community.

-Our aim is to build the knowledge and skills of our College community through a strategic whole school approach.
-We intend to collaboratively support students to be active particpants in their wellbeing journey and become happy and resilient young people.
+Our aim is to build the knowledge and skills across our College community through a strategic whole-school approach.
+We intend to collaboratively support students to be active particpants in their wellbeing journey and become happy and resilient young people and successful adults.

 Resources for Parents

 Supports and nurtures positive, caring relationships between parents, children, teenagers and the significant other people who are important to the well-being of families.
 Visit the website for more information or call 13 22 89.

 Is an Australian parenting website that provides comprehensive, practical child health and parenting information and activities covering children aged 0-15 years.